-1. Press OK, 7, 1.8.
+1. Press OK , 7 Pages , 1 🗂 .

-- Follow the Bluetooth® accessory instructions to set the device to pairing mode.

-- Press the Left Soft Key Search.

-- If Bluetooth® power is set to off, you will be prompted to turn the power on.
-Highlight Yes and press .

-- Select New Search/Last

-Search.
-The device will appear

-in the Add New Device menu

-once it has been located.

-Highlight the device and press
+- Follow the Bluetooth[®] accessory instructions to set the device to pairing mode. - 3.
+Press left soft key Search. - 4.
+If Bluetooth® power is set to off, you will be prompted to turn power on.
+Highlight Yes and press 💌 . - Select New Search/Last Search, the device will appear in the Add New Device menu once it has been located.
+Highlight the device and press Se Pair. - 6.
+The handset may prompt you for the passkey.
+Consult the Bluetooth[®] accessory instructions for the appropriate passkey (typically "0000" - 4 zeroes).
+Enter the passkey and press @K.

-Pair.

-- 5. Depending on the type device:

-- The phone will Auto-pair.

-- You will need to confirm matching codes.

 - The handset will prompt you for your connection preferences.
-Highlight Always Ask or Always Connect and press . - Once connected, you will see the device listed in the Paired Devices menu.
+Highlight Always Ask or Always Connect and press (). - Once connected, you will see the device listed in the Paired Devices menu.